KuchiSofts/TwitchTV-MWV/README.md

 # TwitchTV-MWV
-Control Twitch volume by scrolling the mouse wheel up and down with saving the volume settings by Kuchi - Soft's
+Control Twitch volume by scrolling the mouse wheel up and down and auto saving volume settings by Kuchi - Soft's